xiupos/report-docker/README.md

   report-docker -o ${1%%.*}.pdf $1
 }

-# use to convert only to pdf
+# use to convert only to tex
 function repo-tex() {
   report-docker -o ${1%%.*}.tex $1
 }